 One of the reasons Jane Krakowski was drawn to the series was because it gave her the chance to sing and dance.
 Sitcoms today don't usually allow for that - this was the first since Ally McBeal (1997).

-In her 2011 book "Bossypants," Tina Fey said that during the early years of the show, Donald Glover was its only black writer.
+In her 2011 book "Bossypants," Tina Fey said that during the early years of 30 Rock, Donald Glover was its only black writer.
 She also said that he was so young that when he started on the writing staff, he was still living in an NYU dorm and working there as a Resident Adviser.
 Since he came from a large family in Stone Mountain, Georgia, Fey said that Glover was especially good at writing for the character of Kenneth, who was also supposed to be from Stone Mountain.
 Glover later became a star as an actor on the TV show Community (2009).

 Tina Fey had to leave Saturday Night Live (1975) in order to appear in the show (the schedules overlapped).
 Rachel Dratch also left the show at this time, as she was set to play Jenna DeCarlo.
 After appearing in the first version of the pilot, Dratch was replaced by Jane Krakowski and given bit parts during the first season.